learn-co-students/ruby-project-guidelines-atlanta-web-033020/README.md

 4. Shelters may log in by using the super secret keyword "shelter" at the login prompt and selecting a shelter.

 #### Shelters
-1. A sheler can change its own properties including:
+1. Shelters can view their own profile.
+Properties for a shelter are:
    * Name
    * Address
+2. Shelters can change their own profile
+   * Address
-2. Shelters can add new dogs into themselves.
+3. Shelters can add new dogs into themselves.
-3. Shelters can update dog properties including:
+4. Shelters can update their dogs' properties including:
+   * Name
+   * Age
+   * Breed
-   *
+   * Traits

 #### Adopters
+1. Adopters can view their own profile.
+Properties for adopters are:
+   * Name
+   * Address
+   * Traits
+   * Desired Dog Breed
+   * Desired Dog Age

 #### Foster Parents